Higher-order topological corner and bond-localized modes in magnonic insulators

 Here, $S^{\pm}_i = S^{x}_i \pm i S^{y}_i$, are the raising and lowering operators, and $\eta^\dagger_{i\alpha}$ creates a magnon excitation at site $i$.
 Since we have six sublattice sites, there are six flavors ($\alpha = 1 \ldots 6$) of magnon operators.
 The corresponding bosonic Hamiltonian reads as $\mathcal{H} = \mathcal{H}_0 + \mathcal{H}_1$ where

 Here, $\mathcal{H}_0$ corresponds to the onsite part, and $\mathcal{H}_1$ denotes the magnon hopping contribution to the total Hamiltonian.
 The dependence on the sublattice degrees of freedom is implicitly assumed.
 Furthermore, $J_{ij}>0$ is a necessary constraint needed to ensure FM order.
-The first term of the Hamiltonian in Eq.~\eqref{eq.3.1} indicates bond-dependent onsite energy highlighting an intrinsic property of \textit{magnonic} Hamiltonians in contrast to the usual \textit{fermionic} tight-binding Hamiltonians.
-This onsite part plays a crucial role in the emergence of boundary modes in finite systems, as we explain in more detail in the following text.
+The first term of the Hamiltonian in Eq.~\eqref{eq.3.1} indicates bond-dependent onsite energy highlighting an intrinsic property of \textit{magnonic} Hamiltonians in contrast to the usual \textit{fermionic} tight-binding Hamiltonians. \SW{The onsite energy depends on the number of neighboring bonds, and hence is different for the bulk and the boundary sites.
+This plays a crucial role in determining the nature of the boundary modes for finite systems, as we explain in more detail in the following text.}